Naviamold1/ActionAll/README.md

 ## 🎈 Usage

-Do not use this project for any ill intent.
+Do not use this project for any malicious or harmful purposes.

 ## 🚀 Deployment

-You can use services like Heroku for free hosting.
-You can follow this <https://www.youtube.com/watch?v=BPvg9bndP1U> tutorial.
+~~You can use services like Heroku for free hosting.
+You can follow [this Tutorial](https://www.youtube.com/watch?v=BPvg9bndP1U).~~
+**Heroku is no longer offering free dynos (hosting).**

+You can also use a [VPS](https://www.pythondiscord.com/pages/guides/python-guides/vps-services/).

 ## ⛏️ Built Using